Juan Martín Lucero

-Juan Martín Lucero (born 30 November 1991) is an Argentine footballer who currently plays as a forward for Fortaleza.
+Juan Martín Lucero (born 30 November 1991) is an Argentine footballer who currently plays as a forward for Universidad de Chile.

 Career

-Club Tijuana
+Tijuana

-On January 13, 2017, Lucero made his Liga MX debut against Puebla F.C. ending in a 6–2 win.
+On 13 January 2017, Lucero made his Liga MX debut against Puebla F.C. ending in a 6–2 win.

+Universidad de Chile

+Ended his contract with Brazilian club Fortaleza, Lucero returned to Chile after his stint with Colo-Colo and signed with the classic rival, Universidad de Chile on 20 January 2026.